-'Aye detective crow, ye must believe me, whan A say tae ye thon Aye am no the murderer, an thon ma involvement i the murders is strictly transportin the coffins', he said.
+'Aye detective crow, ye must believe me, whan A say tae ye thon Aye am no the murderer, an thon ma involvement i the murders is strictly transportin the coffins'.

 'What about the cadavers Mr Craig?
 Surely, you were aware of the cadavers', I boldly admonished him.

 'O sir, Aye swar thon Aye am no the murderer!'
-He ejaculated.
+He interposed.

 'Aye swar thon Aye dae no know!'
 He exclaimed.

 'Then, you at least can give me an accurate description of Callum MacClure?
-Think hard this question Mr Craig, for it will affect your sentencing', I stated.
+Think hard this question Mr Craig, for it will affect your sentencing'.

 He paused as to meditate that question, and afterward, he said to me, 'O sir, he wor dark spectacles an a top hat, an wis dressit i dark colours.
 He wis lanky an fidgety wi long hair, an Aye only remember ane convincin featur o him, he bore a scar on the richt side o his countenans.
 He also smokes a particular cigar thon is foreign.
 Ane other thing, he is missin a finger i his left hand'.